Endowment & Capital Projects

 How can I make an endowed gift?

 - A gift of securities, which can be given by following these instructions.
 A gift of securities often enables the donor to avoid costly capital gains

 - Deferred and Planned Gifts, made through an estate plan and/or a trust or retirement plan.
 These gifts enable a donor to create a permanent legacy, often with favorable tax implications which allow for gifts more impactful than ever imagined, and also entitle the donor to become part of the Hall Manor Society, Portsmouth Abbey School’s legacy giving society.

-To discuss endowment giving opportunities at Portsmouth Abbey School or to make a gift to an existing endowed fund, please contact Senior Development Officer Andrew Rose at 401-643-1280.
+To discuss endowment giving opportunities at Portsmouth Abbey School or to make a gift to an existing endowed fund, please contact Director of Advancement Patty Gibbons at 401-643-1281.